Stefan89-git/hello-world/README.md

 bla bla bla

 Hi there!
-I m Stefan and I m learingn to code in java language
+I m Stefan and I m learning to code in java language